bschoeneweis/bschoeneweis.github.io/content/posts/2021-04-12-aws-lambda-and-wkhtmltopdf/index.md

 ## tl;dr

 ### Goal
-_Setting up an easy to call HTML to PDF converter as an AWS Lambda function_
+_To set up an easy to call HTML to PDF converter as an AWS Lambda function._

 ### Process Overview
 1. **Downloading the `wkhtmltopdf` binary**
 2. **Creating the AWS Lambda layer(s) and configuring our function**
 3. **Writing the AWS Lambda function**
     - We will use Python's [`subprocess` module](https://docs.python.org/3/library/subprocess.html) to call the `wkhtmltopdf` command
-	- For more in-depth usage, also check out [pdfkit](https://pypi.org/project/pdfkit/)
+    - For more in-depth Python focused usage, also check out [pdfkit](https://pypi.org/project/pdfkit/)

 ### Prerequisites
 This article assumes access to an AWS account (free-tier is acceptable) and basic knowledge of AWS Lambda/S3 and Python.